 Addressing Challenging Behaviors

 Find ways to bring the most responsive practices to early care and education programs through the Turn-Key DVD, Addressing Challenging Behaviors.
-In our efforts to support programs in developing environments that truly help children thrive, we are making this resource available at 25% off the retail price.
+In our efforts to support programs in developing environments that truly help children thrive, we are making this resource available at the special price of $199.

 Delivered five days a week containing news, success stories, solutions, trend reports, and much more.Unsubscribe